inkle/ink/Documentation/WritingWithInk.md

 	A line of normal game-text. # colour it blue

 These don't show up in the main text flow, but can be read off by the game and used as you see fit.
-See [RunningYourInk](https://github.com/inkle/ink/blob/master/Documentation/RunningYourInk.md#marking-up-your-ink-content-with-tags) for more information.
+See [Running Your Ink](RunningYourInk.md#marking-up-your-ink-content-with-tags) for more information.

 ## 2) Choices